SuperOfficeDocs/superoffice-docs/docs/ui/web-app/tutorials/ajax-create-followup/index.md

 ## Conclusion

-In this tutorial, we have gone through how you can call your own server-side classes from Javascript using the `AjaxMethodDispatcher` Javascript object.
+In this tutorial, we have gone through how you can call your own server-side classes from JavaScript using the `AjaxMethodDispatcher` JavaScript object.

-The use of the display Javascript object was there mainly to show you more of the Javascript objects that are available to you in SuperOffice.
+The use of the display JavaScript object was there mainly to show you more of the JavaScript objects that are available to you in SuperOffice.

 Take a look inside the Scripts folder of your installation, it's a huge library there ready for you to use and also extend to your own purpose!